 Default settings determine the initial characteristics of objects when they are first drawn.
-Before we draw walls and create rooms, we should always make sure the defaults are correct.
+Before we draw walls and create rooms, we should always make sure the defaults will meet our needs for the current project.

 To set the Framing Defaults